-CME Globex Hubs also offers clients in the locations mentioned above connectivity to BrokerTec US and EU markets located in Secaucus, NJ and Slough, UK.
-Hub customers are required to have separate connectivity to access CME Group and BrokerTec.
+CME Globex Hubs also offers clients in the locations mentioned above connectivity to BrokerTec and EBS US and EU markets located in Secaucus, NJ and Slough, UK.
+Hub customers are required to have separate connectivity to access CME Group, BrokerTec and/or EBS.

-A new hub has been installed in Aurora providing CME Licensed Space customers convenient access to BrokerTec markets.
-There is a separate link highlighting the technical details of this new hub - CME Globex Hub - Aurora.
+A new hub has been installed in Tokyo providing collocated customers convenient access to EBS markets.
+The CME Globex Hub - Tokyo page highlights the technical details of this new hub.

 For more details to trade CME Group products via this connectivity method, contact your Globex Account Manager (GAM).

 CME Globex Hub connectivity provides access to: